In Denmark more than 1.3 million m2 of solar collectors are connected to district heating

 Danish district heating is the most innovative district heating sector in the world, because we have an open exchange of experience among the plants.

-This is possible, because in Denmark – in contrast to most other countries – you can’t earn money on district heating, and therefore there is no business to keep good ideas to oneself.
+This is possible, because in Denmark – in contrast to most other countries – district heating is supplied by non-profit companies, and therefore there is no business to keep good ideas to oneself.
 Savings realised by intelligent long term investments must always be passed on to the consumers.

 PlanEnergi has been at the forefront of the development and planning of the district heating sector since the beginning, including utilization of large solar heating systems with Brædstrup and Dronninglund as the largest.

 The map is showing the development from 1988 to 2016.
 At the end, already planned and new systems/extensions are shown.
 Place your cursor over the map to pause the movie.

 Please find more info on some of the solar heating systems here – also see the current solar heat production from a range of systems at solarheatdata.eu.

 * This increase is the biggest ever in absolute numbers and the biggest percentage in the last two decades.